vahemesw/CosmosDBCassandra/README.md

 ### Setting up kafka producer
 1. Install and start kafka and zookeeper - see here for installation steps on windows - https://dzone.com/articles/running-apache-kafka-on-windows-os

-2. Create the folowing topics on your kafka cluster `pagevisit-docdb-data` and `all-data-types` Navigate to bin directory of your kafka installation and run the following commands
+2. Create the folowing topics on your kafka cluster `pagevisit-data` and `all-data-types` Navigate to bin directory of your kafka installation and run the following commands
 ```
-kafka-topics.bat --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic pagevisit-docdb-data
+kafka-topics.bat --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic pagevisit-data
 kafka-topics.bat --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic all-data-types
 ```